WATERLOO'S GOAL

 Commute and travel sustainably

 - Use public transit: The GRT buses and LRT ION train transit passes are included in your student fees, so you can hop on and off of public transit at your leisure!
 Employees are also eligible for a 15% discount on a GRT/ION corporate pass.
-You can also plan your trip using their virtual trip planning tool.
+You can also utilize their trip planning tool.

 - Explore trails: Check out Waterloo Region’s many walking/cycling trails; plan your trip using one of many maps of the urban and rural parts of the Region

-- Brainstorm: Plan your post-pandemic (emphasis on POST-pandemic) trips to sustainably managed destinations, starting with these Canadian destinations by Study Canada
+- Brainstorm: Plan your trips to sustainably managed destinations, starting with these Canadian destinations by Study Canada

 - Plan: Use your UW credentials to take advantage of TravelWise, the Region of Waterloo’s tool for trip planning, carpool planning, the Emergency-Ride-Home program and more